Troup County Government Center

 Troup County E-911 communication officers are trained to communicate with hearing impaired callers by using a Telecommunications Device for the Deaf (TDD).
-They are trained to transfer non-English speaking callers to the AT&T Language Line for interpretation.
+They are trained to transfer non-English speaking callers to the Language Line Services for interpretation.

 An emergency is any occurrence that requires dispatch of law enforcement, fire or emergency medical services.

 What should be reported?

 Any time you think you need emergency assistance or law enforcement, fire or EMS, call 911.
 If you are unsure, call us.
 We are trained to ask questions and determine what assistance is needed.

 What should not be reported?